killtacnine/ctfs/umdctf_2024/pwn/the_voice/README.md

 I hit a problem I have hit before so frequently that you would think I would have learned better...

-I jumped the the *start* of the address of the `give_flag` function which uses the basic function preamble to preserve and set the local stack.
+I jumped to the the *start* of the address of the `give_flag` function which uses the basic function preamble to preserve and set the local stack.

 This is a major problem because we are corrupting the stack...
 In fact, we are corrupting the stack so brutally that `malloc` was broken (which is called from within `fopen` in `give_flag`).

 The way to get around this is to *totally control the stack* by jumping just pass the function preamble!
-We just has to change our rop from the start of `give_flag to 0x4011fb (a few bytes past the start).
+We just had to change our rop from the start of `give_flag` to 0x4011fb (a few bytes past the start).

 UMDCTF{pwn_g3ss3r1t_sk1ll5_d0nt_tak3_a5_many_y3ar5_t0_l3arn_pau1}